-3.2.
 The C-terminus of MOG is intracellular

 Since MOG-1-125 used in the ELISA assay had a sensitivity to detect MOG-Abs in patients' sera, we specifically revisited whether the C-terminus of MOG (from amino acid 203 to 218) is intracellular or extracellular.
-We used ab28766, specific for the last 12 amino acids of MOG (Fig. 2A), and the mAb r8-18C5 that binds to a defined loop on the extracellular part of MOG around amino acid 103 (Breithaupt et al., 2003) (Fig. 2A).
-Both antibodies were tested on HeLa cells transiently transfected with FL-MOG or ED-MOG tagged at the N-terminus with EYFP to ensure that the fluorescent tag does not interfere with the binding of the Ab to the C-terminus.
-Additionally, TE-671 cells (rhabdomyosarcoma cells) stably transfected with FL-MOG without any tag (Pröbstel et al., 2011) were used (Fig. 2B-I).
+We used ab28766, specific for the last 12 amino acids of MOG (Fig. 2A), and the mAb r8-18C5 that binds to a defined loop on the extracellular part of MOG around amino acid 10321 (Fig. 2A).
+Both antibodies were tested on HeLa cells transiently transfected with FL-MOG or ED-MOG tagged at the N-terminus with EYFP to ensure that the fluorescent tag did not interfere with the binding of the antibody to the C-terminus.
+Additionally, TE-671 (rhabdomyosarcoma) cells stably transfected with FL-MOG without any tag15 were used (Fig. 2B-I).

-The mAb r8-18C5 bound to FL-MOG and ED-MOG in HeLa cells as well as the FL-MOG in TE-671 cells, in both living and fixed conditions.
-(Fig. 2B, 2C, 2F, 2G).
-In contrast, the ab28766, failed to detect MOG in both cell lines when living cells were analyzed (Fig. 2D and 2H).
-However, once the cells (HeLa and TE671) were fixed and permeabilized, the ab28766 bound to EYFP-FL-MOG in HeLa cells and also to the FL-MOG stably expressed on the TE-671 cells (Fig. 2E and 2I).
+The mAb r8-18C5 bound to FL-MOG and ED-MOG in HeLa cells, as well as the FL-MOG in TE-671 cells, in both living and fixed conditions (Fig. 2B, C, F and G).
+In contrast, the ab28766 failed to detect MOG in both cell lines when living cells were analysed (Fig. 2D and H).
+However, once the cells (HeLa and TE671) were fixed and permeabilized, the ab28766 bound to EYFP-FL-MOG in HeLa cells and also to the FL-MOG stably expressed on the TE-671 cells (Fig. 2E and I).
 As a further control for the specificity of the applied antibodies, we used HeLa cells transfected with ED-MOG (lacking the C-terminus).
-These cells were not recognized by the ab28766, neither in the viable nor fixed and permeabilized conditions (Fig. 2D and 2E).
+These cells were not recognized by the ab28766, neither in the viable nor fixed and permeabilized conditions (Fig. 2D and E).
 We conclude that the C-terminus of the MOG protein is intracellular.
 Thus, the patient samples that recognized FL-MOG in live CBAs had bound to the N-terminal extracellular part of MOG.

-3.3.
 Displaying MOG-1-125 in a fluid lipidic environment does not improve antibody detection

-Having seen the drastic difference between MOG-1-125 bound to an ELISA plate and FL-MOG displayed on transfected cells, we tested the effect of embedding of MOG in a lipid environment on Ab recognition.
+Having seen the drastic difference between MOG-1-125 bound to an ELISA plate and FL-MOG displayed on transfected cells, we tested the effect of embedding of MOG in a lipid environment on antibody recognition.
 Thus, we explored the impact of a fluid lipidic environment on the detection of ED-MOG, by designing a new assay.